Program Update for Prospective Students

 Application and Admissions

 Applications are completed online(Information will be available soon).
 Admission and selection deadlines are to be announced.

 Admission to the BSN program will be contingent upon successful completion of all nursing pre-requisites.
 Applicants must be enrolled in NURS 105.

 All BSN students attend class year-round.
-Three-track system does not apply to nursing students.
+BYU-Idaho's three-track system does not apply to nursing students.
 Part-time study options are not available.